MISC Estate & Abusive Tax Avoidance Transactions

 Question: How do I deduct the administration expenses of my father's estate?

-You can deduct the expenses incurred by an estate for its administration either as an expense against the estate and generation-skipping transfer (GST) tax or the annual income tax against the estate.
+You can deduct the expenses incurred by an estate for its administration either as an expense against the estate tax or the annual income tax against the estate.

 - You may deduct the expense from the gross estate in figuring the federal estate tax on Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, or